 - The sauce bonus.
 After seasoning the salmon and throwing some herbs in the water, what ends up in the bottom of the pot is a fully flavored delicate broth that’s perfect to spoon over the salmon and veggies.
 Especially if you stir in a little extra healthy fat after the salmon has cooked.

 Just an PSA: there’s nothing better than real, fresh lemon.
 The burst of fragrance when you cut through one never fails to brighten the kitchen.
 It smells sunny if that’s even possible.
 With a combination of freshly cracked pepper, this simple recipe is highly elevated!

-So it turns out that the Instant Pot is my new favorite way to do salmon.
+So it turns out this is my new favorite way to do salmon.
 At least, until I come across the next crazy thing.